 Femme Salée strives to generate profound art scholarship focused on complex embodiment, cultivate critical & creative digital art & writing practices, & encourage challenging conversations directed towards a more inclusive art world.

 In all that we do, Femme Salée is a crucial & innovative online art journal, zine, salon, & shop dedicated to the voices working within exceptional art communities.

 Femme Salée was founded in 2017 as an informal collective of artists, writers, & curators for the purpose of publishing an online art journal that resists mainstream culture.
 Through sustained inquiry & creative research, we strive to enrich the public sphere by encouraging all, but especially those in the art world, to elevate the voices that share exceptional narratives.

 def: femme∙salée n., French, dirty or nasty woman, salty woman.
-A feminist, queer, and disability studies concept used to describe a person who insists on disrupting the mainstream consumption of art and culture.
+A feminist, queer, & disability studies concept used to describe a person who insists on disrupting the mainstream consumption of art & culture.

 Editors & Staff

 Founder, Editor & Executive Director Mary Grace Bernard

 At this time, Femme Salée is completely volunteer-run.
-We are always looking for interns and volunteers passionate about art, writing, and promoting underrepresented voices.
-Femme Salée seeks interns or volunteers to assist with editorial work, grant research and writing, and content research.
-If these opportunities are of interest to you, please email us at firstname.lastname@example.org with your curriculum vitae and a letter of purpose.
+We are always looking for interns & volunteers passionate about art, writing, & promoting underrepresented voices.
+Femme Salée seeks interns or volunteers to assist with editorial work, grant research & writing, & content research.
+If these opportunities are of interest to you, please email us at email@example.com with your curriculum vitae & a letter of purpose.